 A CDN is one aspect that can affect speed and performance, but there are other factors at play as well.
 A speed test can help you identify bottlenecks and other issues.

-Some of the most popular tools are:
+Some of the most popular tools you can use to fine-tune web presence by running speed tests are:

 Although bunny.net and AWS CloudFront provide CDN services, their features and technology work differently.
 You will want all of the details when deciding which CDN is right for your application.